Robustness against Adversarial Attacks in Neural Networks using Incremental Dissipativity: Experimental Results

 \section{Experimental Results}

 We now present the experimental setup and performance improvement when the results above are utilized while training a neural network.
-Implementation is provided in Python using Tensorflow 1.15.4 on \href{https://github.com/beaquino/Robust-Design-of-Neural-Networks-using-Dissipativity}{Github}.
+Implementation is provided in Python using Tensorflow 1.15.4 on \href{https://github.com/beaquino/Robust-Design-of-Neural-Networks-using-Dissipativity}{https://github.com/beaquino/Robust-Design-of-Neural-Networks-using-Dissipativity}.
 A MATLAB script to obtain sector bounds for each layer to satisfy Theorem~\ref{thm:entire_network} is also available.

 We use two commonly known data sets for image classification, MNIST \cite{deng2012mnist} and CIFAR-10 \cite{krizhevsky2009learning}.
 For the MNIST data set, we use a 3 layer feed-forward network with leaky ReLU activation function (with $a=0.1$, and therefore $\alpha=0.1$ and $\beta=1$) on the first two layers.
 For the CIFAR-10 dataset, we use an Alexnet \cite{alexnet}, which is composed of 2 convolution layers, each followed by a max pooling layer and 3 fully connected layers.
 Leaky ReLU activation function (with $a=0.1$, and therefore $\alpha=0.1$ and $\beta=1$) are used on the first four layers.
 In some implementations, a final Softmax layer may be utilized for conversion into probabilities.
 Since Softmax is only an exponential average, we do not consider such a layer without loss of generality.
 The adversarial attacks chosen for testing are the Fast Gradient Sign Method (FGSM) attack \cite{goodfellow2014explaining}, and the Projected Gradient Descent Method attack (PGDM) \cite{madry2017towards} using a range of strength $\epsilon$ in the interval $(0.1,0.5)$.
 Strength $0$ represents no attack.